-Coastal scrub communities within the Biological Study Area are dominated by poison oak, coyote brush and poison hemlock.
+[The following text has been changed since the draft environmental document was circulated.]
+Coyote brush scrub communities within the Biological Study Area are dominated by poison oak, coyote brush and poison hemlock (revised from Coastal scrub communities in the draft environmental document).
 Approximately 0.07 acre is found within the Biological Study Area.